CumulusNetworks/docs/content/guides/NVUE Command Reference/Show-Commands/Platform-Commands.md

 ---
 ## nv show platform

-Top-level container for the components in the system.
-This node represents a system component inventory, which includes hardware and software elements.
+Shows a list of all the software components on the switch.

 ### Version History